NVIDIA/aistore/deploy/prod/docker/single/README.md

-# Production standalone Docker
+# Production-ready Standalone Docker

-Production ready standalone AIStore Docker starts up minimal AIS cluster.
-The cluster consists of 1 target and 1 proxy.

-The default exposed port from proxy is `51080`.
+That is an absolutely minimal AIStore realization - the cluster consisting of a single storage target and a single proxy/gateway, all in one preconfigured ready-for-usage docker image.

+Once `docker run`-deployed, the minimal cluster will be listening on the default AIS port `51080`.

 ## Run

-`aistore/aistore:latest-minimal` Docker image is used to deploy the cluster.
+`aistore/cluster:latest-minimal` Docker image is used to deploy the cluster.
 Docker image can be started with attached volumes which will be used by the target to store the data.

 **Important**: Currently assuming that all volumes will be mounted in `/ais/*` directory.